 The Detroit Tigers franchise has won four World Series titles in the franchise’s history: 1935, 1945, 1968, and 1984.

 The Tigers’ first crown came in 1935, led by Charlie Gehringer, Billy Rogell, and Hank Greenberg.
-Detroit won 93 games in the 1935 season to win the pennant, before defeating the Chicago Cubs in six games.
+Detroit won 93 games in the 1935 regular season to win the pennant, before defeating the Chicago Cubs in six games.

-Detroit would win two more World Series titles.
-The 1968 Tigers, led by star pitchers Denny McLain and Mickey Lolich, would defeat the St. Louis Cardinals in seven games.
-And then in 1984, a Tigers team led by Alan Trammel, Lou Whitaker, and Kirk Gibson would steamroll past the San Diego Padres in the World Series.
-Detroit would defeat the Padres in five games to the claim the franchise’s four title.
+And then in 1984, a Tigers team led by Alan Trammel, Lou Whitaker, and Kirk Gibson steamrolled past the Kansas City Royals in the ALCS after a 104-win campaign to meet the San Diego Padres in the World Series.
+Detroit defeated the Padres in five games to claim the franchise’s fourth title.

 The Tigers have appeared in the World Series 10 times.